pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 <a href="#heading--Running-a-MAAS-Ansible-playbook"><h2 id="heading--Running-a-MAAS-Ansible-playbook">Running a MAAS Ansible playbook</h2></a>

-In general terms, you can run any of the MAAS Ansible playbooks with a command of this form:
+In general terms, you can run any of the MAAS Ansible plays with a command of this form:

 ```nohighlight
 ansible-playbook -i hosts \